2017TJM/keras-yolo3/README.md

     just run " python 自己的数据集自作2.py ",to generate train_plate_data.txt file ,we will use it to train our model.

-## othor training data from :https://github.com/bing0037/Raccoon_dataset
+## othor training data2 from :https://github.com/bing0037/Raccoon_dataset
     thanks for the data and  code .
 ## Some issues to know